 The Progress window appears.
 Once the process has begun, Dell PC the restore usually takes only 8 to 10 minutes to complete.
 When the restore is complete, the message 'The system recovery process was successful' appears.

-- Click the Finish button or press the key to highlight Finish and press the key.
+- Click the Finish button or press the key to highlight Finish and press enter.

 The computer will restart.